top of page

 • Outside and inside:

 Its bell tower is a wall tower aligned which the facades of the surrounding houses.
-It reaches a height of 40 metres.
+It reaches a height of 40 meters.

 the tower is composed of two levels, framed by turrets, and topped with a triangular pediment.